MicrosoftDocs/windowsserverdocs/Z-not-in-TP5/management/group-policy/get-started/group-policy-management-console/edit-filter-and-comment-policy-settings-using-gpmc/Editing-Software-Settings-Using-GPMC.md

 1. Open Group Policy Software Installation.

-2. In the results pane, right\-click the new Windows Installer upgrade package \(that is, not the package to be upgraded\).
+2. In the results pane, right-click the new Windows Installer upgrade package (that is, not the package to be upgraded).

 3. Click **Properties**, and then click the **Upgrades** tab.